Olandria

-Olandria Lashae Carthen (born May 29, 1998) is an American model, influencer and television personality.
-She appeared on the seventh season of Love Island USA in 2025, where she finished in second place.
+Olandria Lashae Carthen (born May 29, 1998) is an American model, influencer, and television personality.
+She appeared on the seventh season of Love Island USA in 2025, where she finished as a runner-up.

 Early life and education

-Olandria Carthen, also known mononymously as Olandria and by the nickname "Bama Barbie," was born on May 29, 1998, in Decatur, Alabama.
-Olandria is the eldest sibling of two younger sisters and three younger brothers.
-Carthen attended Tuskegee University, initially deciding to major in Computer Science but ultimately graduating with a Bachelor's degree in logistics, materials and supply chain management.
-This allowed her to excel as a sales professional in the elevator industry post-graduation.
+Olandria was born on May 29, 1998, in Decatur, Alabama.
+She is the eldest sibling of two younger sisters.

+She attended Tuskegee University, initially studying computer science before graduating with a bachelor's degree in logistics, materials and supply chain management.
+Olandria later worked as an elevator saleswoman.